 Why is Sexual Abuse Awareness Training important?

-For many volunteers and staff members, Sexual Abuse Awareness Training will be the most significant experience they have with Abuse Prevention Systems.
 Many believe that child sexual abuse can’t happen in their organization, or that no one they know could be an abuser.
-This illusion of safety is often found in schools, camps and other children’s programs.
+This illusion of safety is often found in schools, camps and many other child-serving organizations.

 What do we need to know to protect our children?